Ziang-Lu/Coursera-Algorithms/3-Greedy Algorithms, Minimum Spanning Tree, and Dynamic Programming/1-Greedy Algorithm/3-Minimum Spanning Tree Problem/Minimum Spanning Tree Problem.md

 => We just need to make $p$ and $q$ **not separated** by **fusing the two clusters** containing $p$ and $q$, respectively.

-* Inittially, each point is in a separate cluster.
+* Initially, each point is in a separate cluster.
 * Repeat until only $k$ clusters:
   * Let $p$, $q$ = closest pair of separated points, which determines the current spacing
   * Merge the clusters containing $p$ and$q$ into a single cluster